crypticUXdesigner/audio-visualizer/README.md

 ## Deployment

-This project is configured for deployment to GitHub Pages.
+This project is configured for automatic deployment to GitHub Pages using GitHub Actions.

 ### Automatic Deployment (Recommended)

-The project includes a GitHub Actions workflow that automatically deploys to GitHub Pages when you push to the `main` or `master` branch.
+The project includes a GitHub Actions workflow (`.github/workflows/deploy.yml`) that automatically builds and deploys to GitHub Pages when you push to the `main` or `master` branch.

+**Setup Steps:**

 1. Ensure your repository is set up on GitHub
 2. Go to **Settings → Pages** in your repository
 3. Under **Source**, select **GitHub Actions**
-4. Push your code to the `main` branch - the workflow will automatically build and deploy
+4. Push your code to the `main` or `master` branch
+5. The workflow will automatically build and deploy your changes

 Your site will be available at: `https://crypticUXdesigner.github.io/audio-visualizer/`

+**Environment Variables (Optional):**

+The app works without API tokens (uses public endpoints), but you can optionally add GitHub Secrets for enhanced functionality:

+- `AUDIOTOOL_API_TOKEN` - Audiotool API bearer token (optional, falls back to public client ID)
+- `SENTRY_DSN` - Sentry error tracking DSN (optional)

+Add these in **Settings → Secrets and variables → Actions → Repository secrets**.

 ### Manual Deployment